Agricultural building coatings in the Hereford area

 What livestock buildings do to their own roofs

-A shed full of cattle through the winter generates warm, moist, mildly corrosive air that condenses on the underside of cold sheets.
-On steel that drives corrosion at fixings and laps; on fibre cement it keeps sheets damp and speeds surface breakdown, while the outside takes the brunt of western rainfall.
-Coating the exterior seals the weather side, stops water absorption and arrests surface erosion, which on fibre cement also binds the surface and reduces fibre release.
-It does not fix ventilation problems, and we will say so when poor airflow is the real cause of a wet shed.
-Dripping condensation onto bedded stock is sometimes a ventilation job, not a coating job, and confusing the two wastes money.
+Pack a shed full of cattle through winter and you’ll generate warm, moist, slightly corrosive air.
+That stuff condenses on the underside of cold sheets.
+On steel, it drives corrosion at the fixings and laps; on fibre cement, it keeps the sheets damp, speeding up surface breakdown, while the outside takes the brunt of the western rain.
+We coat the exterior to seal the weather side, stop water getting in, and arrest surface erosion.
+On fibre cement, that also binds the surface and cuts down on fibre release.
+What it won’t do is fix poor ventilation.
+If bad airflow is the real reason your shed is wet, we’ll tell you.
+Dripping condensation onto your stock is often a ventilation problem, not a coating problem.
+Confusing the two is a waste of money.

 Fitting work around housing, calving and harvest of a different kind

-The livestock calendar around Hereford drives the programme more tightly than any arable rotation.
-The natural window for roof work on cattle housing is when stock are out at grass, with the building empty or near it; nobody wants preparation work and access equipment over housed animals.
-Lambing, calving, TB testing and stock movements all close windows at short notice, and we plan with that reality rather than against it.
-On holdings with fruit, hop or potato enterprises, store and yard traffic adds its own timing constraints.
-The survey conversation covers your year as much as your roof, and the programme we propose reflects it.
+The livestock calendar around Hereford dictates the programme far more tightly than any arable rotation.
+The best time for roof work on cattle housing is when the stock are out at grass, with the building empty or nearly so.
+Nobody wants prep work and access equipment over housed animals.
+Lambing, calving, TB testing, and stock movements can all close windows at short notice.
+We plan with that reality, not against it.
+If you’ve got fruit, hop, or potato enterprises, the store and yard traffic add their own timing constraints.
+Our survey conversation will cover your year as much as it covers your roof, and the programme we propose will reflect it.

 The cases where coating is the wrong spend

-We put it in writing when a coating is not the answer:
+We’ll put it in writing when a coating isn’t the answer:

-- Asbestos-cement sheets cracked, holed or too brittle to prepare and access safely
+- Asbestos-cement sheets that are cracked, holed, or too brittle to prep and access safely.

-- Steel roofs corroded through from the inside, common over old livestock housing
+- Steel roofs corroded right through from the inside, which we often see over older livestock housing.

-- Buildings whose real problem is ventilation, drainage or structure rather than the roof surface
+- Buildings where the real problem is ventilation, drainage, or structure, not just the roof surface.

-- Sheds earmarked for replacement or conversion within a few years
+- Sheds that are earmarked for replacement or conversion within a few years.

-- Roofs where honest preparation costs make new sheeting the better value
+- Roofs where the cost of honest preparation makes new sheeting a better value.

-Where part of a roof is past saving, partial re-sheeting combined with coating the sound remainder often gives the best return, and the report will lay out that option with the others.
+If part of a roof is past saving, we often find that partial re-sheeting combined with coating the sound remainder gives the best return.
+Our report will lay out that option alongside the others.

-We are an exterior coating contractor based in the South East and working across England, and we cover Herefordshire as part of that range.
-Every enquiry starts with a survey: roof and cladding condition slope by slope, gutters, rooflights, fixings, signs of internal corrosion, how the building is stocked and used, and what you plan for it.
-You get a written assessment with a plain recommendation, including the recommendation not to coat where that is the truth.
-If a livestock shed, barn or store near Hereford is on the edge of a decision, the survey is the cheap, sensible first step before any money goes onto the roof.
+We’re an exterior coating contractor, based in the South East, and we work across the UK.
+That means we cover Herefordshire too.
+Every enquiry starts with a survey.
+We look at the roof and cladding condition, slope by slope, the gutters, rooflights, fixings, signs of internal corrosion, how the building is stocked and used, and what you’re planning for it.
+You’ll get a written assessment with a plain recommendation, and that includes recommending against a coating if that’s the honest truth.
+If a livestock shed, barn, or store near Hereford is on the edge of a decision, a survey is the sensible, cheap first step before any money goes onto the roof.